Skip to Content

 License and Usage

 The source code is licensed under the MIT License.
-However, trademarks including Rito Rhymes, RitoVision, and all associated branding, images, logos, and music remain privately owned.
+However, trademarks including Rito Rhymes, RitoVision, and all associated branding, images, logos, voice clone assets, and music remain privately owned.
+The production voice clone and its outputs or derivatives are not open sourced.
+You are granted a personal, non-commercial license to consume the audio inside the app for personal entertainment purposes only.
+No commercial rights or redistribution are granted.
 Use of these brand assets is not granted under the open source license.

 Support and Resources